Unitary Patent

 In some cases the European patent application will have been filed in a language other than French, German or English, before a translation into one of these languages (as the language of the proceedings) was provided.
 In this case, certain entities are entitled to compensation from the EPO for the further translation required to register the patent as a UP.

-There will be a “sunrise” period of three months before the new system comes into being during which it will be possible to “opt out” existing European patents from the jurisdiction of the UPC.
-No official fees are payable for this.
+If an applicant or proprietor does not want a European patent application or national validation of a granted European patent to be subject to the jurisdiction of the UPC then the patent may be “opted-out”.
+An opt-out request may be filed after publication of the European patent application but should definitely be requested prior to the date of grant if required.
+No official fees are payable for requesting this option.
 If European patents are not opted out of the UPC, then they will automatically fall under the jurisdiction of the UPC.
 Patentees will thus have two options: 1) do nothing and allow the European patent to fall under the jurisdiction of the UPC; or, opt out of the UPC.
 The opt-out regime will remain in place for the first 7 years of the new system, extendable up to 14 years.

 The UP attracts a single renewal fee, payable to the EPO.
 The cost of the UP renewal fee is set at the sum of the equivalent national renewal fees that would have been payable to the national patent offices of the top 4 countries in which European patents were validated in 2015.